Taiko2k/Tauon/docs/setup.md

-# Binary release setup on Windows
+# Setup release on Windows

-Release bundle should work by running tauon.exe.
+Program should work after running setup installer exe.
 Otherwise ensure Visual C++ Runtime 2015 and DirectX are installed.

+# Deb release setup on Ubuntu

+Double click the .deb file from file manager and follow prompts.

+To uninstall:

+     $ sudo apt-get remove tauonmusicbox

+# PKGBUILD setup on Arch Linux

+Open terminal to directory with downloaded PKGBUILD and run:

+    $ makepkg
+    $ sudo packman -U tauon-music-box-x.x.x-x-x86_64.pkg.tar.xz

+To uninstall:

+    $ sudo pacman -R tauon-music-box

+####If upgrading from before v1.9.2:

+To remove existing files that will cause a conflict use this command (not tested):

+        $ sudo pip3 uninstall flask pylast click Werkzeug itsdangerous Jinja2 MarkupSafe python3-xlib

-# Setup on Linux
+# Development setup on Linux

 ### Backend: